 Ego and fame unfortunately send good people down the wrong path.
 Was it better to be known as a Photojournalist or as Commercial photographer.
 By secretly tweaking and altering images and staging them to make them more pleasing, yet standing with peers and publications known for integrity you failed as a true Photojournalist (non-fictional story teller).
 As a Commercial photographer (fictional story teller) I have seen much better imagination from those known as icons in their field.

 The thirst for recognition these days and ‘Likes’ is far more prevalent that in the non-digital era.
 Photography has both purists and those who are willing to step outside the boundaries and explore with their imagination to create.
 You only have further to fall if you put yourself on a high pedestal you do not deserve to be on.
 There are Photojournalists, Commercial photographers and Composite photographers, just to name a few fields.
-Each has icons in their respective fields who are admired by peers and the public for their skills at telling their story.
+Each field has icons, celebrities and masters who are admired by peers and the public for their skills at telling their story.

 Fine Art Photo by Ken McCurdy